Optimal price management in retail energy markets: an impulse control problem with asymptotic estimates: Introduction

 For a general introduction to impulse problems, we refer the reader to Øksendal and Sulem \cite[Chap.~6]{OksendalSulem07}.
 For a viscosity approach to the quasi-variational inequality characterizing the value function of impulse problems, see Davis et al.~\cite{DavisGuoWu10}, Guo and Wu \cite{GuoWu09}. Øksendal \cite{Oksendal99}, Øksendal et al.~\cite{OksendalUboeZhang07} study the robustness of a class of impulse problems with respect to the intervention costs.
-The extension of impulse control theory to the case where several players are present, i.e., impulse game theory, has been studied by Cosso \cite{Cosso13} in the zero-sum case and recently by Aïd et al.~\cite{AidBaseiCampiCallegaroVargiolu} in the nonzero-sum case.
+The extension of impulse control theory to the case where several players are present, i.e., impulse game theory, has been studied by Cosso \cite{Cosso13} in the zero-sum case and recently by Aïd et al.~\cite{AidBaseiCampiCallegaroVargiolu}, Basei et al.~\cite{BaseiCaoGuo}, Ferrari and Koch \cite{FerrariKoch18} in the nonzero-sum case.
+Federico et al.~\cite{FedeRoseTacc2018} propose an alternative approach to deal with stationary one-dimensional impulse control problems.
 Impulse controls have been used to model optimization problems for exchange and interest rates, see Cadenillas and Zapatero \cite{CadenZapatero99}, Jeanblanc-Picqué \cite{Jeanblanc93}, Mitchell et al.~\cite{MitchellFengMuth14}, Mundaca and Øksendal \cite{MundacaOksendal98}.
 For dividend policy optimization, we refer to Alvarez and Lempa \cite{AlvarezLempa08}, Cadenillas et al.~\cite{CadenChoulliTaksarZhang06}, Cadenillas et al.~\cite{CadenSarkZap07}, Jeanblanc-Picqué and Shiryaev \cite{JeanblancShir95}.
 As for inventory problems, we cite Bensoussan et al.~\cite{BensoussanMoussawuCaka10}, Cadenillas et al.~\cite{CadenLaknerPinero10}, Harrison et al.~\cite{HarrisonSelkeTaylor83}.
 Impulse controls also model problems in optimal harvesting: we refer the reader to Alvarez \cite{Alvarez04}, Willassen \cite{Willassen98}.
 Finally, for portfolio optimization see, e.g., Korn \cite{Korn98}, Korn \cite{Korn99}.

 The contribution of this paper is twofold: financial and mathematical.
 On the one hand, from a financial point of view, we propose a tractable model for the optimization problem faced by a retailer setting the price policy to sell his customers the energy he bought in the wholesale market.
 In so doing, we aim at filling a gap in the literature, as detailed above.
 Key-points in our approach are the use of impulse controls and the presence of analytical existence results with semi-explicit formulas.
 In particular, we would like to underline the potentialities of impulse controls applied to problems in energy markets: although technically more demanding than standard controls, they better incorporate some features of the markets.
 On the other hand, from a mathematical point of view, our main contribution consists in \eqref{intro2}.
 To our knowledge, explicit asymptotic estimates for the continuation region of an impulse control problem have never been investigated and proved before.
 In particular, in Remark \ref{rem:extest} we extend \eqref{intro2} to any impulse problem with constant intervention costs, Brownian underlying, quadratic symmetric payoff, i.e., to any problem in the form